Agentless Containers overview

 OpenShift OVN (Open Virtual Networking)-Kubernetes

-When OVN-Kubernetes is used as the CNI, the Illumio Segmentation for the Cloud operator becomes an IPFIX collector, allowing you to export from your OBM cluster to the Illumio service.
+When OVN-Kubernetes is used as the CNI plugin, the Illumio Segmentation for the Cloud operator becomes an IPFIX collector, allowing you to export from your OVN cluster to the Illumio service.
 See Configure OpenShift OVN-Kubernetes.

 Falco Plugin (alternative option)

-As an alternative to Cilium or OpenShift, you can enable Falco to ingest network flows.
+Though not a CNI plugin, as an alternative to Cilium or OpenShift OVN-k, you can enable Falco to ingest network flows.
 See Onboard and Offboard Kubernetes Clusters.

 Agentless Containers benefits